Skip to content

 • If the PIN was correct or incorrect, it exits

-• If an error occurred (for example because xroad-signer has not yet fully started), it keeps retrying indefinitely
+• If an error occurred (for example because xroad-signer has not yet fully started or been initialised), it keeps retrying indefinitely